Remi-Coulom/joedb/doc/source/schema_upgrade.rst

   add_field person preferred_language references language
   custom set_default_preferred_language_to_english

-Note that the first two lines are identical to ``schema_v1.joedbi``.
-For the automatic upgrade process to work, it is necessary to keep the first lines of the new schema identical to the old schema.
-In particular, if you wish to rename a field, you should not edit the field name directly, but append a ``rename_field`` operation instead.
+For the automatic upgrade process to work, the first lines of the new schema must be kept identical to the old schema.
+In particular, when changing the name of a field, a ``rename_field`` operation should be appended instead of renaming the old ``add_field``.

 The ``custom`` command defines the name of a custom function that the programmer has to implement.

 .. code-block:: c++